torebutlin/cued_datalogger/docs/source/api_reference/analysis/window_structure.rst

 Display TabWidget
 ------------------------------------------------------------------------
-Accessed as :attr:`~datalogger.analysis_window.AnalysisWindow.display_tabwidget` in :class:`~datalogger.analysis_window.AnalysisWindow`.
+Accessed as :attr:`~cued-datalogger.analysis_window.AnalysisWindow.display_tabwidget` in :class:`~cued-datalogger.analysis_window.AnalysisWindow`.

 This is the central widget for the AnalysisWindow, where graphs, data, and results are displayed.
 For each section of the analysis window (time domain, sonogram, etc) there is one :class:`~PyQt5.QtWidgets.QWidget` that is created for display, which is the focal point of that section.

-In general it is simply an :class:`~datalogger.api.pyqtgraph_extensions.InteractivePlotWidget`, but it can contain other widgets (eg. :class:`~datalogger.analysis.circle_fit.CircleFitWidget`) if they are absolutely necessary to smooth operation (such as the results tree in the CircleFitWidget).
+In general it is simply an :class:`~cued-datalogger.api.pyqtgraph_extensions.InteractivePlotWidget`, but it can contain other widgets (eg. :class:`~cued-datalogger.analysis.circle_fit.CircleFitWidget`) if they are absolutely necessary to smooth operation (such as the results tree in the CircleFitWidget).

 The user should not have to jump around between the toolboxes and the display TabWidget to view